F2TekIndie/Yaap/README.md

 and Linux Secret Service remain host dependencies.
 Clean-machine validation and dependency license/source compliance remain release gates.
 A custom `YAAP_DISTRIBUTION_ROOT` places Linux output in its `linux` subdirectory.

+## Niri and DankMaterialShell

+The master branch provides the portable Linux build and MPRIS provider support.
+The `niri_dms-integration` branch layers Niri-aware window activation, background playback, a system-tray menu, and DankMaterialShell theme following on top.
+These features require a running Wayland session with Niri and DMS (or compatible Quickshell services); they are not required for normal Linux builds.

 ## Extension documentation